JoeIMIsu/codingpedia.github.io/_posts/2017-03-19-How-to-get-the-title-of-a-remote-web-page-using-javascript-and-nodejs.md

 > With Cheerio we need to pass in the HTML document.

-Once loaded we call the  `text()`[^5] function to get the content of the `title` element and return it in a custom `webpage` object.
-If I am not satisfied with the title I can edit it manually after.
+Once loaded we call the  `text()`[^5] function to get the content of the `title` element and also identify the meta description content.
+We return them both in a custom `webpage` object.
+If I am not satisfied with the title or the description I can edit it manually after.

 [^5]: <http://api.jquery.com/text/>